michaelgundlach/freecell/README.md

 - race code to the side
 - settings (easily extensible to add silly stuff over time?)
 - win animation
+- more button disappears, not fades out, when you click it
+- music toggle

 - Nice background color/image
 - random photos on AJQK